obzerving/Tabgen/README.md

 Given a closed path of straight lines, this program generates a paper model of tabs and score lines for each straight edge.

+UPDATE: THIS EXTENSION IS CURRENTLY BROKEN UNDER VERSION 1.4.
+I HAVE PLACED A VERSION OF THIS EXTENSION THAT APPEARS TO WORK (BUT HAS NOT BEEN FULLY TESTED) IN THE beta FOLDER.
+I AM INTERESTED IN ANY PROBLEMS YOU FIND WITH IT AND HOW IT WORKS WITH VERSIONS 1.1 TO 1.3.

 Installing:

 Copy tabgen.inx and tabgen.py into your Inkscape user extensions directory.
 Where is that?
 Open Inkscape and go to the System section of the Preferences menu (Edit --> Preferences --> System).
 You will find a User extensions item containing the path to your user extensions directory.